DHCSSza/escalator-sadilar/content/post/2021/08/2021-08-06-empower-track-launches/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BRjrFPkRMck" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The series were very well attended and participants contributed valuable comments and questions during and after the sessions.
-We look forward to continuing the engagement with this growing community of women in Humanities and Social Sciences interested in the intersection of their research and teaching and technology.
+Organisations that were represented included the HSRC, UP, UCT, CPUT, SPU, UFH, UKZN, NWU, DUT, UWC, UNIZULU, UFS, TUT, WITS and more!
+We look forward to continuing the engagement with this growing community of women in Humanities and Social Sciences interested in the intersection of research and teaching and technology.